specklesystems/speckle-docs/user/unity.md

 ---
 # Unity

-Our Unity connector differs from the other connectors described in our User Guide; It has only a simple UI, and is missing some of the comforts present in other connectors.
+Our Unity Connector differs from the other connectors described in our User Guide; It has only a simple UI, and is missing some of the comforts present in other connectors.
 But it offers several Unity Components to send and receive data from Speckle, and allows developers to easily develop their own components and features.